abduh3131/Data_FinalProject/README.md

 -Employees have the option to log in using their work email and SSN, either with or without '-'.

 **Information Display**
--Employees can select from any view in the database to view different information which can help in finding orders, udnerstanding or knowing information regarding containers, see upcoming maintenance, etc.
+-Employees can select from any view in the database to view different information which can help in finding orders, understanding or knowing information regarding containers, seeing upcoming maintenance, etc.

 ![image](https://github.com/abduh3131/Data_FinalProject/assets/94156984/48b4f50d-0edc-41e2-8f29-c221fe77c35f)